 There are many different power bases that a leader can use and exploit.

 However there are three types of positive power that effective leaders use: charismatic power, expert power and referent power .

 This article teaches the technique of building expert power.

 Expert power is essential because as a leader, your team looks to you for direction and guidance.
 Team members need to believe in your ability to set a worthwhile direction, give sound guidance and co-ordinate a good result.

 If your team perceives you as a true expert, they will listen to you when you try to persuade them or inspire them.
-And if your team sees you as an expert you will find it much easier to guide
+And if your team sees you as an expert, you will find it much easier to energize and motivate them:

 Taken together, if your team sees you as an expert, you will find it much easier to motivate team members to perform at their best.